melezhik/swat/README2.md

 not even try to decouple http headers from a body.
 Actually _it just returns you a text_ where you can find and grep in old good unix way.
 Does this sound suspiciously simple?
 Sometimes most of things could be tested in a simple way.

-- Swat is extendable by adding custom perl code, this is where you may add deisred complexity to your test stories.
+- Swat is extendable by adding custom perl code, this is where you may add desired complexity to your test stories.

 - And finally swat relies on prove as internal test runner - this has many, many good results:
     - swat transparently pass all it's arguments to prove which make it simple to adjust swat runner behavior in a prove way